Future Ready Combat Vehicle: Current status

 In September 2025, the Technology Perspective and Capability Roadmap (TPCR) 2025 outlined the procurement of 1,700–1,800 tanks over a period of 10–15 years to replace the existing T-72 fleet of the Indian Army.
 The FRCV is expected to serve for 40 years and, hence, be integrated with a wide range of modern equipment to remain relevant on the battlefield.
 The FRCV should incorporate a fully digitised Human-Machine Teaming and Intelligence, Surveillance and Reconnaissance (ISR) capabilities with controls for onboard and offboard unmanned systems like Unmanned Ground Vehicles (UGVs), Unmanned Aerial Vehicles (UAVs) and Loitering Munitions (LMs).
-The vehicle is also expected to efficiently function in a network-centric warfare with Integrated Battlefield Management System (BMS) and Identification of Friend or Foe (IFF) Systems in order to operate against cyberattacks and electronic warfare environement.
+The vehicle is also expected to efficiently function in a network-centric warfare with Integrated Battlefield Management System (BMS) and Identification of Friend or Foe (IFF) Systems in order to operate against cyberattacks and electronic warfare environment.
 They should also be capable of striking beyond line of sight (BLOS) targets using loitering munitions and in-service surveillance drones which would be operating from the platform as a system.
 The tank would be equipped with day-night sensors throughout the hull and turret to provide the tank crew and C4I with a stitched, 360° mosaic, panoramic view.
 The platform must also incorporate a Defence Series Maps (DSM)-compatible Hybrid Navigation System which integrates the existing satellite navigation (including IRNSS) and inertial navigation system (INS).